 Related Reading: What Is The UCCJA?
 A Look At How It Protects Children

 At this point, all 50 states, including Oregon, practice no-fault divorce.
 What this means is that, in order to dissolve a marriage, there’s no requirement for blame.
 Neither spouse is “innocent” or “guilty” in the court’s eyes.
 All the law requires is for one spouse to declare a marriage broken, without hope of repair.

-What this means is that, though substance abuse may be at the root of your divorce, it’s not as important.
-At least in the mechanics of the process.
-Instead of why, the court focuses more on the fact that you want a divorce.
+What this means is that, though substance abuse may be at the root of your divorce, it’s not always as impactful to the process.
+At least in the mechanics.
+Instead of asking why, the court focuses more on the fact that you want a divorce.

 While the reasons don’t necessarily factor in the process, there are still places where substance abuse impacts divorce.
-Where and how greatly vary from situation to situation, but it often influences divorce settlements, child custody, and more.
+Where and how greatly vary from situation to situation, but it often affects settlements, child custody, and more.

 Things like casual drinking or, now that it’s legal, recreational marijuana use likely won’t move the meter much.
 Illegal drugs will probably have much more of an influence.